 - Buying Cymbal Cleaners - Points to Consider

 The first item on the list is the Brilliant Finish Cymbal Polish from Zildjian.
-It is a formula made for the drummers who use brilliant cymbals.
+It’s a formula made for drummers who use brilliant cymbals.
 If you’re not sure if your cymbals have a brilliant finish, make sure to do some research on them before using this polish.
 Typically, brilliant cymbals will have a pure look and shine to them.

 While some cymbal cleaners come in liquid form, the Brilliant Finish Cymbal Polish is a cream formula.
 It is on the stronger side, and while it does a great job of cleaning grime and fingerprints off the cymbals, it can potentially damage any print on the cymbals.
 However, if you accidentally get some cream on a logo, it won’t instantly damage it like with some other cleaners that I’ve tried.

 Apply the cream onto a cloth or paper towel and rub it onto the cymbal.
 Wait ten to fifteen seconds for it to dry.
 After it’s dried, use a clean cloth or paper towel to remove the remaining cream from the cymbal.

 The MN112 Care System contains two separate liquid solutions – Cymbal Cleaner and Drum Detailer.
 While the Cymbal Cleaner is made for cymbals only, the Drum Detailer is an overall polisher and can be used on all metal and wooden parts of the kit.

 The Cymbal Cleaner formula is both acid and silicone-free so it is safe to use on all cymbals.
 It works best on brilliant cymbals.
 However, it has the potential to clear off any scrapes and smudges on other types of cymbals as well.
 You’ll just need to scrub a bit harder with those.